Iveco S-Way: Nikola Tre / S-eWay

 In November 2019, Nikola Motor Company and Iveco presented the jointly developed Nikola Tre electric truck, with a power of 644 hp, a maximum torque of 1800 Nm, a battery of 720 kWh and a range of up to 400 km.
 It is developed on the basis of the Iveco S-Way.

 On 21 September 2022, at the IAA Transportation 2022 exhibition in Hanover, the production version of the Nikola Tre BEV 4x2 was presented, with a range of up to 530 km without recharging.

 A hydrogen fuel cell prototype, the Nikola Tre FCEV 6×2, which has an autonomy of up to 800 km, was also presented at the exhibition.

+In the European market, the truck is known as IVECO S-eWay.

 Engines

 All engines use SCR-Systems and meet Euro 6d.